 - Authentic connections to local ways of life

 When to go?

 - don't avoid this time of the year with fewer travellers, wildlife spotting is great, many cultural festivities

 We pride ourselves on the excellent caliber of our local guides, some who have been with the company for over 2 decades.
 Each individual nature guide has been chosen for their level of expertise, knowledge, people skills and sincere enthusiasm.
 They enjoy sharing their country with you, and have connections built over time with local communities that add great value to your stay.
 They can take you to special places not typically on standard tour packages, getting up close and personal to nature, wildlife, photography and local culture.
 We support local businesses.
 These departures can be modified or customized for groups of 2 or more persons so you can expect your program to be informal and personal.

 Guided by Local Naturalist Escorts (1 in Costa Rica, 1 in Panama)

 2021 Departure Dates & Costs

-Private departures daily with local guides December to July
+Private departures daily with local guides January to July & October to December

-Tour cost: $ 4,365 USD per person from San Jose (Reductions for larger group sizes)
+Tour cost: $ 4,365 USD per person based on 2 or more persons from San Jose

 Single room supplement $ 890 USD